John Landis Mason

-Mason's easy and re-usable jars made home canning procedures popular among American settlers, homesteaders, and even in urban homes, but most Mason jars were manufactured by competitors after his patent expired in 1879.
+Mason's easy-to-use, re-usable jars made home canning popular among American settlers, homesteaders, and even in urban homes.
+Most Mason jars were manufactured by competitors after his patent expired in 1879.

 Personal life

-He was married and had nine daughters, six surviving to adulthood.
+He was married and had eight children, six surviving to adulthood.
 He died in poverty in a tenement house in New York City in 1902.

 Patents

 United States patent 22,186, dated November 30, 1858, is primarily on the use of exterior threads in the jar and a corresponding metal cap.
 Later patents such as Nr.102,913 improved upon this in various ways such as the addition of rubber rings.